 ABOUT

-Mark Goodale holds a chair at the University of Lausanne, where he is Professor of Cultural and Social Anthropology and former Director of the Laboratory of Cultural and Social Anthropology (LACS).
+Mark Goodale holds a chair at the University of Lausanne, where he is Professor of Cultural and Social Anthropology and Director of the Laboratory of Cultural and Social Anthropology (LACS).
 Before moving to Switzerland in 2014, he held teaching positions at George Mason University, where he was Professor of Conflict Analysis and Anthropology, and Emory University, where he served as the first Marjorie Shostak Distinguished Lecturer in Anthropology.
-He currently directs a four-year research project (2019-2023) on lithium industrialization, energy materialities, and green energy politics, with a focus on Bolivia, financed by the Swiss National Science Foundation.
-He is the founding Series Editor of Stanford Studies in Human Rights, a leading collection in the field that has published (to-date) 26 volumes, four of which have won major book prizes.
+He recently directed a four-year research project (2019-2023) on lithium industrialization, energy materialities, and green energy politics, with a focus on Bolivia, financed by the Swiss National Science Foundation.
+He is the founding Series Editor of Stanford Studies in Human Rights, a leading collection in the field that has published (to-date) 29 volumes, four of which have won major book prizes.

 Contact information: